top of page

 1. Preparation & Melting

-Liquefy: Set your heat source to low.
+• Liquefy: Set your heat source to low.
 Once the wax is fully liquefied, stir it thoroughly to ensure the color-shifting pigments are evenly blended.
-(DO NOT MICROWAVE)
+(DO NOT MICROWAVE/DO NOT BOIL)

 2. Charging the Lamp